codewithRahul01/Stock-Prediction-Multi-Ticker-General-Model/README.md

 ## Contact
 Created by codewithRahul01 contributor DivyanshiVats13
  — feel free to open an issue or pull request for suggestions, bug fixes, or feature requests.
+ This is a test update for creating a pull request.